3 Things to Consider Before Buying a First-Aid Kit

 No experienced outdoorsman heads into the field for any extended period without some sort of first-aid.
 But there is a limit to what you can carry.
 The best practice is to keep a full medical kit in your car, boat, or base camp, while packing into the backcountry only the essentials for safe, comfortable travel.
 If you want to buy a stand-alone kit for each situation, there are plenty of options.
 Or you can buy one complete kit and break out what you need to compose a field bag from that.
-Either way, here are some ideas on what you should be looking for.
+Either way, here are some ideas on what you should be looking for in the best first aid kits.

 Build from the Basics